 This article is not a listing of step by step, year by year modifications, but covers the highlights.
 When I sold the bike it still had those bags, that fairing, that horn speaker, etc. It became very heavily modified, yet it looked exactly like the above photo.

 The engine had been originally thoroughly blueprinted, by ME and the other two shop techs, immediately after I purchased it.
-After all, my shop had not been 100% through an Airhead engine before, just modest shop jobs, no one had been to the factory schools yet for these new bikes ...the Airhead was a newly released model, so the /5 was new to our BMW world.
-SO, after break-in, came a teardown, and some minor modifications ( & factory service information complied with).
+After all, my shop had not been 100% through an Airhead engine before, just a few modest shop jobs, no one had been to the factory schools yet for these new bikes ...the Airhead was a relatively newly released model, so the R75/5, top-of-the-line, was new to our BMW world.
+SO, after break-in, came a major teardown, and some minor modifications (& factory service information complied with).
 All of us shop guys got an education.

 After the motorcycle became mine for awhile, I began to make changes.
 I firstly worked-over the transmission and flywheel for fast shifting ...and on and on it went ...but it remained looking very stock.
 Nothing outrageous at that point, at least nothing that showed (I had already removed the heads and cleaned up the intake tract, etc.) But.....